 Oak wilt has long taken a heavy annual toll in the Midwest and, more recently, in Texas.
-In just one mostly urban county in Minnesota, it was estimated that costs only to remove dead trees over a coming decade will $18-60 million .
+In just one mostly urban county in Minnesota, it was estimated that costs only to remove dead trees over a coming decade would be $18-60 million .

 Management of oak wilt is not easy but it can be done cost-effectively [6, 9].
 Approaches include sanitation, protection, and regulation.

 - Quickly remove and destroy dead oaks to prevent fruiting and transmission.

 - Also destroy neighboring oaks if root spread is suspected.